hpgrahsl/kryptonite-for-kafka/docs/kms/azure.md

 ## Key Encryption Key with `kek_type=AZURE`

 !!! info "Envelope encryption"
     Azure Key Vault standard tier only exposes RSA and EC keys — symmetric AEAD is not available.
-Since direct RSA encryption of a full Tink keyset is not feasible (RSA modulus limit) the module transparently implements **envelope encryption**:
+Since direct RSA encryption of a full Tink keyset is impractical (RSA modulus limit), the module transparently implements **envelope encryption**:

     1. A fresh ephemeral 256-bit DEK and 12-byte IV are generated locally
     2. The keyset is encrypted locally with AES-256-GCM using the DEK
     3. Only the 32-byte DEK is wrapped with RSA-OAEP-256 via `CryptographyClient.wrapKey()`
     4. The output wire format: `[4-byte wrappedKeyLen][wrappedKey][12-byte IV][AES-GCM ciphertext+tag]`

-    As this is fully transparent to the caller it can be configured like any other KEK provider.
+    Since this is fully transparent to the caller, it can be configured like any other KEK provider.

 ### IAM permissions required